mikejohnson51/AOI/paper/paper.md

 # 2. Fiat boundary queries

 Where geocoding converts point-based description to XY space we also need a method for converting descriptive space to XY area representations.
-One of the more common area representations used in spatial data science are predefined fiat boundaries.
+One of the mpost common area representations are offical fiat boundaries.
 While shapefiles of these features certainly exist across the web, their use is not always streamlined and may require the need to download, unzip, import,  and subset files stored in a myriad of formats.
 To remove some of these steps, `AOI` delivers a set of lightweight datasets that can be queried with the `getAOI()` function.
-The USA boundaries provided  are a simplified version of the USABoundaries [@USAboundaries2018] dataset and countries come from [@thematicmapping2019].
+The USA boundaries provided are a simplified version of the USABoundaries [@USAboundaries2018] dataset and country geometries come from Natural Earth.
+Country geometries are also merged with the CIA World Factbook database providing a rich collection of country level attributes in a central location.

 Examples of fiat queries, including some of their variations and parameter choices can be seen in figure 3:

 ![](./figures/Figure3.png)

 *Figure 3: (A) `getAOI` facilitates queries for (A) countries (B) states (C) and state-county pairs.
 Variations allow for the extraction of the lower 48 state (D) all counties in a given state set (E) and the option to union all requested objects in to a single unit (F). *

-# 3. Flexiable bounding box queries
+# 3. Flexible bounding box queries

 In addition to querying fiat boundaries, `getAOI` allows users to generate unique AOIs through a set of parameters describing a location and bounding box dimensions.
-At a minimum, `getAOI` requires a place name from which the OSM boundary is defined, the result is analogous to `geocode(XXX, bb = T)`(Figure 4A).
+At a minimum, `getAOI` requires a place name from which the OSM boundary is defined, with a result analogous to `geocode(XXX, bb = T)`(Figure 4A).
 To exert more control over the dimensions of the bounding box, users can specify a height and width (in miles).
 This bounding box is, by default, drawn treating the input location as the centroid (Figure 4B).
-Alternatively a user can specify the relative location of the point to the queried bounding box by selecting between “upperleft”, “lowerleft”, “upperright”, “lowerright” and “center” (Figure 4C).
+Alternatively a user can specify the relative location of the location to the queried bounding box by selecting between “upperleft”, “lowerleft”, “upperright”, “lowerright” and “center” (Figure 4C).
 Iterations on these calls can include providing a latitude/longitude pair instead of a place name, or setting the units of the bounding box dimensions to kilometers via `km = TRUE`.

 ![](./figures/Figure4.png)